-Trainer, second, or cut man
+...gulant Trainer, second, or cut man

-B. The following words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise:
+B. The following words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise.

-"Assistant event inspector" means the individual assigned to assist the event inspector.
+Assistant event inspector" means the individual assigned to assist the event inspector.

-"Martial artist registry" means any entity certified for the purposes of maintaining records and identification of martial artists.
+'artial artist registry" means any entity certified for the purposes of mainton tification of martial artists.